Featured Photo: Parliament, building, indoor and chair HD by Frederic Köberl, is licensed under CC0

 The EU copyright rules under the Directive would only apply to platforms operating and being accessed within Europe, however many critics argue the proposed changes would result in platforms filtering content worldwide in order to comply with the rules under the current wording.
 (Wired’s Klint Finley discusses this further here).

-Under the final Directive text for Article 13, platforms would need to make “best efforts” to get permission from the copyright owner or obtain licenses for content that users may upload.
+Under the final Directive text for Article 13, platforms would need to make “best efforts” to get permission from the copyright holder or obtain licenses for content that users may upload.
 If a rights holder has made the platform aware of their copyrighted material, steps must be taken to remove the content and prevent future infringements.

 A number of amendments and exceptions were added during negotiations on the Directive text, showing tensions between EU member states and key players in the tech industry.
 Millions of European constituents are also actively lobbying against the Directive due to fears that Articles 11 and 13 could inhibit free speech and open sharing across the web.